girip11/python_learning/python3_oop/2_objects_in_python.md

 ```

 Class can be defined inside a function, function can also be define inside another function.
-Those classes adn function won't be visible outside of the enclosing function.
+Those classes and functions won't be visible outside of the enclosing function.

+* In case of nested function, a new instance of the nested function is created everytime, the enclosing function is called.

 ## Access control